 What encouragement would you give to anyone dealing with a major health problem?

-When I first heard I had multiple tumors in my leg, I didn’t have any grasp on what the tumors were (and neither did the doctors).
+When I first heard I had multiple tumors in my leg, I didn’t grasp the tumors (and neither did the doctors).
 I didn’t know what I had or how it would affect my life today and in the future.

 And honestly, I didn’t want it.
 For a while, I regretted even going to the doctor in the first place.
 I thought it would have been better if I’d continued to be unaware of what the problem was and remain in ignorant bliss.
 Because then, life could go on as “normal.”